jaromir-sukuba/nvm/readme.md

 > Provide RJ45 Ethernet and/or IEEE-488 GPIB interface for communications with external world / external equipment.

 RJ45 Ethernet provided, hardware ready for GPIB, too.
-Apart from that, USB interface is on board.
+Apart from that, USB interface is available on board.

 > 40W total input power budget (friendly to battery operation for sensitive experiments)